rodneyramsay/4p/README.md

    Section Length, Track X, Trace 1 Altitude, Trace 2 Altitude, ...

-Crates stitched gnuplot formulas for eqch trace and section of the track for visualizing equarion curves.
+Crates stitched gnuplot formulas for each trace and section of the track for visualizing equarion curves.